 Each year Stroud™ Water Research Center hosts its gala in celebration of our most precious resource — water.
 This special evening allows us to bring together our friends and neighbors whose support is critical to our endeavors.
-Proceeds from the evening support the Center’s freshwater research and education programs.
+Proceeds from the evening support the Center’s freshwater research, restoration, and education programs.

-The Stroud Award for Freshwater Excellence, also known as the SAFE Water Award, is a prestigious award for outstanding achievement in freshwater-related activities.
+Presented at The Water’s Edge gala each year since 2011, the Stroud Award for Freshwater Excellence, also known as the SAFE Water Award, is a prestigious award for outstanding achievement in freshwater-related activities.
 The award, which includes a sculpture specially designed and created by Simon Pearce Inc., honors individuals, institutions, or organizations whose work contributes broadly to the conservation and protection of freshwater resources and ecosystems, to improving the quantity and quality of fresh water on the planet, or to developing policies and practices which help perpetuate clean fresh water for future generations of humans and wildlife.

 Past Speakers and Award Recipients at The Water’s Edge™

-2012 John Briscoe, Ph.D.
-Gordon McKay Professor of the Practice of Environment Engineering, Harvard University; Director of the Harvard Water Security Initiative; founding member of the World Water Council, the Global Water Partnership, and the World Commission on Dams; dam master of the Todd Pond Dam in Lincoln, Massachusetts
+2012 SAFE Award Recipient John Briscoe, Ph.D.
+Director, Harvard Water Security Initiative; founding member World Water Council, Global Water Partnership, World Commission on Dams

-2011 Olivia Newton-John and John Easterling.
+2011 SAFE Award Recipients Olivia Newton-John and John Easterling.
 Supporters of rainforest conservation and renowned for work in conserving the Amazon River watershed

 2010 Peter Gleick.
 Co-founder and president of the Pacific Institute, author, MacArthur Fellow, and member of the US National Academy of Sciences